 Mr. Loffredo is an active member of The Florida Bandmasters Association, The Florida Music Educators Association, The National Association for Music Education (NAfME), the National Bandmasters Association, Phi Mu Alpha Sinfonia National Honorary Music Fraternity and Kappa Kappa Psi, National Honorary Band Fraternity.
 He received his Bachelors Degree in Music Education from The University of Florida in 2003 and his Master’s in Music Education from UF in 2005 and has studied French Horn performance with Mr. Dwayne Dixon (Principal Horn, Florida Philharmonic) and with Dr. Paul Basler at The University of Florida.

-Amanda Stevenson is the Director of Bands at William H. Taft High School in San Antonio, TX.
+Amanda Stevenson is the Director of Bands at Winston Churchill High School in San Antonio, TX.
 Throughout her career she has instructed various students in music ranging from beginners to collegiate members.
-Her instructional experience extends throughout Texas including Texas State University, Georgetown High School, Winston Churchill High School, Bowie High School and Harlingen High School.
-Mrs. Stevenson has been with the Taft High School music program as Conductor of the Wind Ensemble, Director of Jazz Studies, Director of the Raider Marching Band and instructor of Instrumental Ensembles since Fall 2015.
+Her instructional experience extends throughout Texas including Texas State University, Georgetown High School, William H. Taft High School, Bowie High School and Harlingen High School.
+Ms. Stevenson has been with the Churchill High School music program as Conductor of the Wind Ensemble, Director of Jazz Studies, Director of the Charger Marching Band and instructor of Instrumental Ensembles since Fall 2019.
+Prior to her time at Winston Churchill, Amanda was the Director of Bands at Taft High School since 2015 and Associate Director at Georgetown High School since 2007.

 Amanda has a strong affiliation with Drum Corps International (DCI).
-She has been on Brass Staff with the Troopers Drum and Bugle Corps since 2016 and has served on Brass Staff with the Crossmen Drum and Bugle Corps, the Phantom Regiment and Visual Staff with Revolution Drum and Bugle Corps.
-Mrs. Stevenson played Euphonium with Capital Regiment and started her corps career on Baritone with Revolution Drum and Bugle Corps.
+She is currently on Brass Staff for the World Class Troopers Drum and Bugle Corps.
+Ms. Stevenson has served on Brass staff for the Crossmen Drum and Bugle Corps and the Phantom Regiment and Visual Staff with Revolution Drum and Bugle Corps.
+Though her primary instrument is Saxophone, Ms. Stevenson played Euphonium with Capital Regiment and started her corps career on Baritone with Revolution Drum and Bugle Corps.
 Through these experiences, she has worked with many top educators throughout the country.

-Mrs. Stevenson has had continued success with Superior Ratings at the University Interscholastic League Concert, Sightreading and Marching Contests.
-She has been a Clinician for TMEA and LMEA, has been the recipient on numerous grants for her programs and has achieved the Mark of Excellence in National Jazz Honors Award.
+Since her time at Texas State, Ms. Stevenson has had continued success with Superior Ratings at the University Interscholastic League Concert, Sightreading and Marching Contests.
+She has been a Texas Music Educator Association Clinician, has been the recipient on numerous grants for her programs and has achieved the Mark of Excellence in National Jazz Honors Award.

 Timothy Nemzin began his musical studies at the age of five under the guidance of his father, a Navy Show Band trumpet soloist Mr. Larry Nemzin.
 He later pursued and received his Bachelor’s Degree in Music Education from The Florida State University in 2012 and as an undergraduate student, Timothy won the Florida State University Trumpet Competition, the Music Teacher’s National Association Competition for the state of Florida as well as the National Trumpet Competition solo division in 2011.
 After graduating in 2012, he attended the Lynn University Conservatory of Music where he studied under internationally acclaimed trumpeter, Marc Reese and received a Master’s of Music Degree in Trumpet Performance in 2014.
 That summer, Timothy was hired for Royal Caribbean International where he continued his playing career for the next year and a half, touring around Europe and the Caribbean on the Adventure of the Seas and the Independence of the Seas.
 Timothy’s Drum and Bugle Corps career started with the Boston Crusaders from 2005-2007 and after some time away, he began teaching the Boston Crusaders from 2012-2013 as well as the Crossmen Drum and Bugle Corps in 2014 and the Troopers Drum and Bugle Corps in 2017.
 Nowadays, you can find Timothy at Piedmont Lakes Middle School in Orlando, Florida where he has been the Director of Bands since 2015.